Hagmar/recsys/README.md

 * `recommend <user-id> <limit-items>` | Returns a *limit-items* number of items that are have the highest predicted rating.

 ## For developers
 The `core` package contains domain independent classes and interfaces for the recommender system.

-Implement these interfaces in classes for the specific domain in the root (or another) package.
+Put domain specific classes in the `domain` package.
+These classes are implementations of the interfaces in `core`.

-The class `core/RecommenderSystem` is the main interface for the recommender system functionality. `Main` is supposed to run a command line interface using an instance of `core/RecommenderSystsem`.
+The class `core/RecommenderSystem` is the main interface for the recommender system functionality. `Main` runs a command line interface that is using an instance of `core/RecommenderSystsem`.